What should you expect at a sheepdog trial?

-Whatever happened, however much of a mess my dog and I made of the run, those sheep weren’t going anywhere if we didn’t take them.
+Whatever happened, whatever hash my dog and I made of our run, those sheep weren’t going anywhere if we didn’t take them.
 It was a sobering thought, and I wished I’d thought it sooner!

 Sheepdog trials demand control and precision, but are founded in the practical everyday work of the shepherd.
 Trials can be a hugely enjoyable, if sometimes frustrating, opportunity to see how your dog, and your handling, measure up.